intel/gbs/README.rst

 git repository and packaging directory should be prepared like `gbs build`.

-Examples to run gbs localbuild:
+Examples to run gbs build:

 1) Use specified dist file in command line using -D option
 ::

-  $ gbs localbuild -R http://example1.org/ -A i586 -D /usr/share/gbs/tizen-1.0.conf
+  $ gbs build -R http://example1.org/ -A i586 -D /usr/share/gbs/tizen-1.0.conf

 2) Use dist conf file specified in ~/.gbs.conf, if distconf key exist.
 ::

-  $ gbs localbuild -R http://example1.org/ -A i586
+  $ gbs build -R http://example1.org/ -A i586

 3) Multi repos specified
 ::